iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 - <u>**Sender**</u>: Agent who sends the message
 - <u>**Receiver**</u>: Agent who receives the message

-##### report
+#### report
 The <u>sender</u> sends a `report` message to the <u>receiver</u> to provide him with details about a previously received message.
 This can be a simple acknowledgement or e.g. an error report.
-TODO only do acks on request
-TODO merge ack and error into report
-TODO make thread not optional
-TODO make thread a UUID
-TODO ackkontext errkontext
-TODO make callbackURL optional except in the first of each interaction messages
+The `reference` field refers to the message that is either acknowledged or has resulted in an error.
+Further information can be passed through the `comment` field.

 ###### Layout